1j01/textual-paint/README.md

 - Free-Form Select stamping/finalizing is incorrect when the selection is off-screen to the left or top.
 - Status bar description can be left blank when selecting a menu item.
 (I think the `Leave` event can come after closing, once the mouse moves.)
 - Menu items like Copy/Cut/Paste are not grayed out when inapplicable.
 Only unimplemented items are grayed out.
 - Set As Wallpaper may not work on your system.
-For me, on Ubuntu, the wallpaper setting is updated but the picture is not, unless I manually pick it.
-There is however untested support for many platforms, and you may have better luck than me.
+It works for me on Windows 10, and macOS 10.14, but on Ubuntu 22, the wallpaper setting is updated but the picture is not, unless I manually pick it.
+There is also untested support for many other platforms.
 - ANSI files (.ans) are treated as UTF-8 when saving and loading, rather than CP437 or Windows-1252 or any other encodings.
 Unicode is nice and modern terminals support it, but it's not the standard for ANSI files.
 There isn't really a standard for ANSI files.
 - ANSI files are loaded with a white background.
 This may make sense as a default for text files, but ANSI files either draw a background or assume a black background, being designed for terminals.
 - Hitting Enter in View Bitmap mode exits the mode but may also trigger a menu item.
 Menu items ought to be disabled when hidden, and View Bitmap should prevent the key event from taking other actions if possible.